 Taking benzodiazepines for six months or longer can cause serious health problems.
 Like most drug habits, treatment for benzo addiction begins with medical detox.
 Once an individual is stabilized, recovery continues with specific personalized programs.
 Addiction treatment services that include amenities in comfortable surroundings such as our women’s addiction treatment center give individuals a safe place to heal.

 Who Is Subject to Abusing Benzos?

 Most people experience bouts of anxiety.
 For some, however, this mental illness is so common it becomes difficult to enjoy a productive life.
 Overall, constantly coping with this constant stressor interferes with pleasurable activities.

-If this is the case, doctors may prescribe a benzo such as Xanax or Ativan to treat anxiety.
+What are benzos?
+If this is the case, doctors may prescribe a benzodiazepine, better know as benzos, such as Xanax or Ativan, to treat anxiety.
 Medical professionals consider the anti-anxiety agents in these medications safe.
 However, these drugs are very addictive.

 The Signs of Benzo Addiction